 Dispersal: Wind and water easily carry the small seeds.
 Any machinery that passes through or over the bushes when in flower and/or seed is likely to pick up and carry the seed further.

 Status: Spanish Heath is a declared weed in Tasmania.
-It has little economic impact as it does not invade agricultural land, but the potential costs of removing it from conservation areas is enormous.
+It has the potential for economic impact as it can invade agricultural land used for grazing.
+The potential costs of removing it from conservation areas is enormous.
 It is capable of completely overwhelming the native vegetation.
-Present roadside management seems to be enhancing the spread of this weed.
+Present roadside management, slashing when seeding, is enhancing the spread of this weed throughout the state.

-- Spanish Heath is very invasive.
-Now that it is well established on the road sides its range is rapidly expanding.
+- Spanish Heath is highly invasive.
+Now that it is well established on the road sides, its range is rapidly expanding.
 It is now so common that many people think it is a native.
-Indiscriminate roadside slashing appears to be spread the weed.
+Indiscriminate roadside slashing is spreading the spread the weed.